 Internet data uploads

 The number of upload targets to export data over the Internet is deliberately limited in the interests of robust operation and to minimise maintenance updates and support issues.
-The three chosen targets are:
+The five chosen targets are:

-- The Davis Weatherlink.com platform, with the usual caveat that this is a third-party upload;
+- The Davis Weatherlink.com platform (as a third-party upload);

 - Weather Underground;

 - CWOP (US national cloud platform);

 - A custom PHP-based mechanism by which users can upload data to a MySQL database running on their own server;